qcuaeh/molalignlib/README.md

 It will create the *molalign* executable inside the *build* directory.

-If you have other compiler/library instead of gfortran/LAPACK edit the *build.env* file before runnnig the build script.
-An example for intel/MKL is in the examples directory.
+If you have a compiler other than gfortran, edit the *build.env* file before runnig the build script.
+An example for ifort is included in the *assets* directory.

 Program options
 ---------------